AverageHelper/portfolio/src/pages/index.md

 I'm a regular average software developer, doing regular average codethings since 2011.
 I try to be helpful where I can.

-(If you can read this then the thing I'm testing worked!)

 ---

 ## Stuff I do for fun